Fuse (Everything but the Girl album)

-Fuse is the upcoming eleventh studio album by British duo Everything but the Girl, scheduled to be released on 21 April 2023 through Buzzin' Fly and Virgin Records.
-It is their first studio album in 24 years following Temperamental (1999).
-The album was preceded by the single "Nothing Left to Lose" on 10 January 2023, followed by "Caution to the Wind" and "Run a Red Light" in February and March, respectively.
+Fuse is the eleventh studio album by British duo Everything but the Girl, released on 21 April 2023 through Buzzin' Fly and Virgin Records.
+It is their first studio album in almost 24 years following Temperamental (1999).
+The album was preceded by the single "Nothing Left to Lose" on 10 January 2023, followed by "Caution to the Wind", "Run a Red Light", and "No One Knows We're Dancing", in February, March, and April respectively.

 Background

 The duo began working on the album in March 2021, recording it in secret at both their home and a studio outside of Bath, England with the engineer Bruno Ellingham, with Tracey Thorn stating that they were "aware of the pressures of such a long-awaited comeback, so we tried to begin instead in a spirit of open-minded playfulness".

 Ben Watt told NME that they "wanted to come back with something modern-sounding. [...]
 We just wanted to make a piece of work that would sound great now in 2023.
 That was the driver."
 He also elaborated that Fuse is not "a pandemic album or a lockdown album – it just struck us that the time was right after 23 years of waiting", also echoing Thorn's statement that the intention was to be "a bit playful and experimental to see what happens.
 There wasn't a masterplan."